Mount Vernon Cancer Centre

 Welsh Government’s role

-Welsh government has facilitated and approved this clinical decision for stand-alone without external independent review or apparent clinical consultation with partners and stakeholders, out of line with common preferred practice in the UK (see Nuffield Appendix 1).
-It did this,
+Welsh government has facilitated and approved this clinical decision for stand-alone without seeing any apparent deliberations behind the key decision.
+It seems still unconcerned about the lack of visible clinical consultation with partners and stakeholders, and so remains out of line with routine practice in the UK (see Nuffield Appendix 1).

-- By influencing the options appraisal.
-The SOP states it this way the rule (ratified in 2015) that ‘the entire nVCC should be built in Whitchurch, Cardiff, and on land under the ownership of the Trust.’
+- influencing the options appraisal which should mainly be a clinical-led process.
+The 2017 Programme Business Case records a Welsh Government condition of funding: ‘the entire nVCC should be built in Whitchurch, Cardiff, and on land under the ownership of the Trust.’
 (Velindre: Programme Business Case September 2017 page E4 of E43).
-This rule specifically necessitated the clinical ‘stand-alone’ model and ruled out relocation to an acute hospital site.
-It also approved without further requirements an underpinning clinical model without independent review scrutiny or region-wide clinical consensus.
+This rule specifically ruled out relocation to an acute hospital site, the natural frontrunner.

 Illustrative Appendices for Mount Vernon Breadth of Consultation